Office Update: Safe Patient Appointments (Read More)

 The steroid or cortisone and/or anesthetic medication reduces inflammation, thus providing pain relief.
 The anesthetic drug is administered in a procedure called a nerve block or nerve root block.

 It is not always easy to identify the specific source of spinal pain.
-For this reason, the spinal injection is used as injection therapy for back pain or as a diagnostic injection back pain procedure.
+For this reason, the spinal injection is used as injection therapy for back pain or as a diagnostic injection for back pain.

 Types of Spinal Injections